 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least ONE YEAR past your intended stay.
 Currently visas are not required for citizens of the US and Canada, for stays of up to 30 days.
 Citizens of most other countries require a visa to be applied for and obtained before arriving in Mongolia.
 Travel requirements are subject to change (especially in a country like Mongolia); if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.
 Our office staff will provide the needed support documents for you to get your visa.

-WHAT’S INCLUDED?: Tips to drivers and accommodation staff; accommodation from the night of day 1 to the night day 8; meals from dinner on day 1 to breakfast on day 9 (some of the lunches will be packed lunches taken in the field); safe drinking water throughout; 1 Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the evening of day 8; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary from days 1 to day 8, in a suitable vehicle with a local driver; 2 domestic flights; entrance fees to all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers and accommodation staff; accommodation from the night of day 1 to the night day 19; meals from dinner on day 1 to breakfast on day 20 (some of the lunches will be packed lunches taken in the field); safe drinking water throughout; 1 Tropical Birding tour leader with scope and audio gear from the afternoon of day 1 to the evening of day 19; one arrival and one departure airport transfer per person on the designated arrival and departure days (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary from days 1 to day 19, in a suitable vehicle with a local driver; 1 domestic flight (Ulaanbaatar – Dalanzadgad); entrance fees to all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).